NavneetMalva/java-hub/JavaCodingPractice/src/collections/collections.md

 * LinkedList is the best choice if our frequent operation is insertion or deletion in the middle.
 * LinkedList is the worst choice if our frequent operation is retrieval operation.

+* No capacity; it’s a linked structure, so it grows dynamically as you add elements (no preset size or resizing).

 ## ArrayList vs LinkedList

 - ArrayList is the best choice if our frequent operation is retrieval